 Marco Gadola has been a member of the Board of Directors of DKSH since January 1, 2020, and Chairman of the Board of Directors since May 2020.
 He was CEO of the Straumann Group from 2013 until the end of 2019.
 Previously, he was the Regional CEO of Asia Pacific at Panalpina from 2012 to 2013 and CFO of Panalpina from 2008 to 2012.
 From 2006 to 2008, he was CFO of Straumann.
 Before joining Straumann for the first time in 2006, he was CFO of Hero from 2001 to 2006 and before that, worked for Hilti, Sandoz International Ltd., and Swiss Bank Corporation.
-Marco Gadola is Chairman of the Board of Directors of WS Audiology and Medartis Holding AG, Vice Chairman of the Board of Directors of MCH Group AG, as well as a member of the Board of Directors of Straumann Holding AG, AVAG Anlage und Verwaltungs AG, and Bühler Holding AG.
-He is also a member of the Standortförderungskommission Baselland.
+Marco Gadola is Chairman of the Board of Directors of Medartis Holding AG, Vice Chairman of the Board of Directors of Straumann Holding AG and member of the Board of Directors of AVAG Anlage und Verwaltungs AG and Bühler Holding AG.
+He is also a member of the Standortförderungskommission Baselland and Obwalden.
 Marco Gadola holds a degree in Business Administration and Economics from Basel University, Switzerland, and has completed various programs at the London School of Economics, UK, INSEAD, France, and IMD, Switzerland.